aravM23/ConnectED/README.md

 # ConnectED: Empowering Student Success

 ConnectED is a comprehensive application designed to support students in their educational journey by providing tools for financial planning, scholarship discovery, and mentor matching.
-Leveraging cutting-edge technologies such as natural language processing and linear programming, ConnectED offers students personalized and efficient solutions to overcome the challenges of higher education.
+Leveraging cutting-edge technologies such as *natural language processing (NLP)* and *linear programming*, ConnectED offers students personalized and efficient solutions to overcome the challenges of higher education.

 ## Features
 - **Financial Aid Calculator:** Calculates various financial components including Expected Family Contribution (EFC), student and parent contributions, and the total financial aid package.